-A transformation of Leicester’s St. George’s tower, colloquially known as the Blue Tower and located at the top of Granby Street, started in June 2022 as the iconic building became home to Europe’s tallest piece of street art.
+July 2022 saw the transformation of Leicester’s St. George’s tower, colloquially known as the Blue Tower and located at the top of Granby Street, as the iconic building became home to Europe’s tallest piece of street art.

 The project, funded by BID Leicester, has been developed alongside local arts organisation Graffwerk, which has been involved in the project from conception to delivery.
-The sky-scraping artwork is being painted by a team of Leicester based artists; Wing Lo, Richard Peacock, Leigh Drummond, assisted by Ben Edwards & Kiene Tuckley.
+The sky-scraping artwork was painted by a team of Leicester-based artists; Wing Lo, Richard Peacock, Leigh Drummond, assisted by Ben Edwards & Kiene Tuckley.

 The fox is an iconic Leicester emblem.